cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_01.rst

 | Definition: an account of a person’s life written by that person.
 | Usage: He gives a vivid description of his childhood in his autobiography.
 |
-| crumb
-| Definition: a small fragment of bread, cake or cracker.
-| Definition: The budget provided few crumbs of comfort.
-| Idioms: crumbs from someone’s (or a rich man’s) table.
-| Definition: an unfair and inadequate or unsatisfactory share of something.
-|
 | savory
 | Definition: (of food) belonging to the category that is salt or spicy rather than sweet.
 | Definition: Having an appetizing taste or smell.